-Thailand is one of the destinations we always recommend to student travelers -- it's beautiful, cheap, and sunny, with mountains to climb, beaches to sunbathe on, jungle to trek and world-class cities to explore.
+Thailand is one of the destinations we always recommend to student travelers -- it's beautiful, cheap, and sunny, with mountains to climb, beaches to sunbathe on, jungle to trek, and world-class cities to explore.

 Things to Know Before You Go

-Capital City: Bangkok
+- Capital city: Bangkok

-Religion: Mostly Buddhism, with some worshipping Islam and Christianity.
+- Religion: Mostly Buddhism, with some worshipping Islam and Christianity

-Here are our recommendations for where to visit in Thailand:
+Here are our recommendations for where to visit in Thailand.

 The capital, Bangkok, is probably where you'll start and end your Thailand adventure.
 It's also somewhere where you'll end up spending quite a bit of time, even if you don't plan on doing so.
-It's the main transport hub for Thailand and much of Southeast Asia, so most flights, buses and trains pass through here.
+It's the main transport hub for Thailand and much of Southeast Asia, so most flights, buses, and trains pass through here.

 While in Bangkok, aim to spend at least a few nights partying on Khao San Road, a true haven for backpackers.
 You won't experience anything like authentic Thai culture on this infamous street, but it's a rite of passage for any new backpacker and worth checking out for the people watching opportunities alone.

 Bangkok isn't just about partying, however.
-While you're there, be sure to check out some of the floating markets -- the most popular one is Amphawa and for good reason -- it's a fascinating insight in to Thai culture.
-You'll also want to check out the Grand Palace, Wat Pho and Wat Arun to get an introduction to Thailand's beautiful temples.
+While you're there, be sure to check out some of the floating markets -- the most popular one is Amphawa and for good reason -- it's a fascinating insight into Thai culture.
+You'll also want to check out the Grand Palace, Wat Pho, and Wat Arun to get an introduction to Thailand's beautiful temples.

 Chiang Mai is full of temples and you won't be able to walk for more than 50 meters without coming across a gleaming wat.
-While temple fatigue will inevitably soon set in, be sure to explore a few of the temples while you're there -- our favourite is Wat Phra That Doi Suthep, located on the mountain overlooking the city.
+While temple fatigue will inevitably soon set in, be sure to explore a few of the temples while you're there -- our favorite is Wat Phra That Doi Suthep, located on the mountain overlooking the city.

 Chiang Rai makes for a fun weekend getaway from Chiang Mai and hosts two of Thailand's oddest temples.

 The White Temple glistens and dazzles from a distance but as you get closer you'll see that the white and silver statues are actually odd depictions of hell.
 Hands reach up towards you from below as you cross a bridge, demons glare down at you from above.
-Step inside the temple and you'll find an unconventional mix of traditional Buddhist artwork combined with depictions of 9-11, Neo from the Matrix and various different Star Wars scenes.
-The Black Temple is even stranger than the White, with animals skins and skeltons hanging from every wall.
+Step inside the temple and you'll find an unconventional mix of traditional Buddhist artwork combined with depictions of 9-11, Neo from the Matrix, and various different Star Wars scenes.
+The Black Temple is even stranger than the White, with animals skins and skeletons hanging from every wall.

 If you like to get your hippie on when you travel, look no further than Pai, just a few hours away from Chiang Mai.
 It's a beautiful spot, full of laidback backpackers and relaxing guesthouses, all surrounded by some of the prettiest scenery in all of Southeast Asia.
 Come here if you're looking to get away from the Thai cities and spend your time relaxing in a hammock.

 Chiang Dao is another destination that makes for a great weekend away from Chiang Mai.
 It's a quiet, secluded mountain town with only a few accommodation options.
 While you're there you can simply relax in a hammock, hike the nearby mountains or explore some of the nearby caves.
-Chiang Dao is where we head when we're looking to disconnect from the outside world for a few days.
+Chiang Dao is where to head when you're looking to disconnect from the outside world for a few days.